juniormince/juniormince/README.md

 * 🌱 learning: golang 🐹, building a better cli (for a better You), gh workflows and the art of helm charts, terraform ⛰️, русский язык🪆, how to beat malenia, blade of miquella (without yelling)
 * 🛸 likes: maps and infra diagrams, archeological digs through legacy code, this go err specifically: `cyclomatic complexity 13 of func is high (>10)`, bubble tea, d&d, drums, my hero pal gonzo 🐾
 * ⚔️️ dislikes: setting up gpg keychain, the consequences of neglecting maintenance, olives (i'm trying)
-* 🔮 neutral comments: pronouncing kubectl like cube or koob are both valid \
+* 🔮 neutral comments: pronouncing kubectl like cube or koob are both valid, \
 i disagree with double-kick pedals in general but do your thing
 * 🦂 weaknesses: hot beverages. who has time for sips when cold press <sub>exists</sub>